thasveer-art/EV-Adoption-Range-Anxiety-Analysis-using-Python/README.md

 - **Charging availability** showed an association with EV purchase intention and was explored as a potential contributing factor.
 - **Range anxiety** was examined as an important factor associated with EV adoption.
 - **Subsidy availability and environmental concern** were also associated with EV purchase intention.
-- **Commuting distance and charging infrastructure** provided additional context for understanding range anxiety.
+- **Commuting distance and analyzing different city types** provided additional context for understanding factors influencing EV Adoption..

 ## ✅ Conclusion

-- The analysis shows that EV adoption is influenced by a combination of **customer characteristics, range anxiety, charging infrastructure, environmental concerns, financial incentives, and commuting behavior**.
+- The analysis shows that EV adoption is influenced by a combination of **customer characteristics, range anxiety, charging infrastructure, environmental concerns, financial incentives,commuting distance and city type**.
 - The findings can help EV manufacturers, charging providers, and policymakers understand potential barriers and opportunities for wider EV adoption.